Searching for trips..

 Regardless of your destination, we offer a number of additional activities to allow you to see more of the environment.
 From kayaking and diving to climbing and ski touring, it's these optional activities that often leave the biggest impression on your trip as a whole.
 Onboard the Greg Mortimer, there is a spacious prep and loading platform for these activities and more – designed in consultation with our expert activity guides.

 Climate change and carbon emissions continue to be major issues that everyone needs to be aware of and actively managing.
-We at Aurora Expeditions treat preserving and protecting the environment with the upmost importance and this is reflected in several features on the Greg Mortimer.
 This includes reduced emissions into the air and sea, lower energy consumption, high fuel efficiency, reduced light pollution for minimal wildlife disruption and lower on-board plastic use.
 It's vital to also mention the state-of-the-art virtual anchoring technology of the X-BOW™, which means the ship can float anchorless while launching Zodiacs, kayaks etc, without disturbing delicate sea floor areas.
-We are inaugural members of the International Association of Antarctic Tour Operators (IAATO), and the Association of Arctic Expedition Cruise Operators (AECO), highlighting our ongoing efforts to protect the most fragile environments around the world.

 Let's face it – you don't want windowless rooms when travelling around some of the most beautiful locations around the world.
 This is why the Greg Mortimer is designed with plenty of dedicated observation spaces – ideal for keen bird spotters, wildlife watchers and those wanting to watch the scenery go past.
 From the indoor 180-degree lounge and outdoor 360-degree open deck, both on deck 8, to the 270-degree open sundeck on level 7, there are plenty of observation points to share around the ship!
 If these are full, then you can take up a spot on one of the two hydraulic viewing platforms on deck 5.
 Aurora Expeditions also has an open bridge policy, which means at any point you can come up to the bridge and check out what the captain and officers are up to.
 From watching navigational practices to observing mapping techniques, you can get a firsthand look at the inner workings of the Greg Mortimer.

 Although the ship is fun, the real enjoyment comes from the many shore excursions that are available.
 Depending on the weather and itinerary, it's possible to take two to three landings daily, taking a look at everything from rock formations and ancient ruins to cute groups of penguins.
-We know time is of the essence in these wild locations, so the Greg Mortimer has been designed with more Zodiacs (15) than any other Aurora ship, which means you can maximise your time on shore.
+We know time is of the essence in these wild locations, so the Greg Mortimer has been designed with 15 Zodiacs, which means you can maximise your time on shore.
 From four dedicated sea level launching platforms, transfers are quicker, safer and enable you to get closer to the action for a longer period of time.
 Just remember to charge your camera before you step onto the Zodiac!

 From the moment you step onto the Greg Mortimer, we aim to give you the best hospitality service possible.
 Starting with the official Captain's welcome, as our guests, you're welcome to 24 hours complimentary coffee, tea and snack facilities in addition to the range of different menu options and courses for each meal.
 Meals are served in large dining room/restaurant with family style dining, perfect to swap stories with your new expedition family.
 Enjoy the range of house wine, beers and soft drinks included with dinner after a long day in the wild, preparing yourself for another exciting day to follow.
 On the last day of your trip, the team on the Greg Mortimer put on a special farewell four-course dinner and cocktails – a perfect way to reflect on your time on the ship and consolidate lifelong friendships with the people you've met on-board.